aws/amazon-documentdb-jdbc-driver/src/markdown/setup/ssh-tunnel.md

 and you want to access it from outside the VPC, you'll need to create an SSH tunnel to access your Amazon DocumentDB resources.

-There are two options to create and SSH tunnel.
+There are two options to create an SSH tunnel.
 1. Internally, using the [SSH tunnel options](connection-string.md) (minimally, `sshUser`, `sshHost`, and `sshPrivateKeyFile`).
 2. Externally, using the `ssh` application.
 For further information on creating an external SSH tunnel, please refer to the documentation on [Connecting from Outside an Amazon VPC.](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-from-outside-a-vpc.html)